You are $75 away from free shipping

 Sorry, you must log in to save an item.

+Do you pick up your blow-dryer and aim it at your head haphazardly, blowing every which way until everything dries?
+This is another reason why it could be taking you so much time to dry your hair.
 The most efficient way to dry your hair is actually by taking the time to go section by section—when you don’t do this, your hair dryer can’t get to all of your strands.
-So, simply section your hair off, starting from the bottom up.
-In order to focus on one section at a time, use duckbill or butterfly clips to keep all of your other hair out of the way.
+If you practice and do it the right way, sectioning off your hair every time you blow-dry isn’t as time-consuming as you’d think.
+To do so, simply section your hair off and work your way from the bottom up.
+So, start with your hair in a half-up style, blow-dry the bottom half, and then let the top half down and continue drying.
+In order to focus on one section at a time, use hair clips to keep the rest of your hair out of the way.

-Nope, not all blow-dryers are the same.
-If you have dry hair, consider using a ceramic blow-dryer.
-If you’re looking for the quickest drying time, pick up an ionic blow-dryer.
-Meanwhile, if a sleek finish is what you’re after, try a tourmaline blow-dryer.
+Nope, not all blow dryers are the same.
+If you have dry hair, consider using a ceramic blow dryer.
+If you’re looking for the quickest drying time, pick up an ionic blow dryer.
+Meanwhile, if a sleek finish is what you’re after, try a tourmaline blow dryer.